richardsonlima/richardsonlima.github.io/_posts/2025-09-07-algorithms-efficiency.markdown

 ---
 layout: post
-title:  "Asymptotic notations explained"
+title:  "A Gentle Journey Through Asymptotic Notation"
-date:   2025-09-06 23:00:00
+date:   2025-09-08 21:00:00
 categories: programming
-tags: algorithms complexity
+tags: algorithms complexity big-o omega theta
 image: /assets/article_images/thomas-t-OPpCbAAKWv8-unsplash.jpg
 ---

 The efficiency of an algorithm is one of the most important aspects in computer science.
 It is not enough for an algorithm to be **correct** — it also needs to be **feasible** for large inputs.

-In this article, we will review the fundamental concepts of **growth rates** and **asymptotic notations**: **O (Big-Oh)**, **Ω (Omega)** and **Θ (Theta)**.
+This post is structured like a **mini-book**, where each chapter builds upon the previous one.
+If you skip ahead, you may miss the logical thread — so follow the journey step by step.

 ---

-## Execution Time: Real vs. Theoretical

-In practice, we can measure the real execution time of a program by running it on different inputs.
+# Why Efficiency Matters

+- Real programs can run correctly but still take years to finish on large inputs.
-But the **absolute time depends on the hardware, compiler, and operating system**.
+- Measuring execution time directly (with a stopwatch) depends on **hardware, compiler, OS**.

-To abstract away these details, we use **theoretical complexity analysis**, based on counting **primitive operations** (assignments, comparisons, array accesses, etc.).
+- To reason in a universal way, we need **theoretical analysis**, independent of environment.

+This is where **primitive operations** come into play.

 ---

+# From Reality to the Theoretical Model

+A **primitive operation** is any basic step: assignment, comparison, arithmetic, array access, function call.
+We assume each takes constant time.

 ## Example: Counting Operations